Mars Express mission controllers ready for NASA Phoenix landing

 The Mars Express mission control team have completed major preparations for supporting the entry, descent and landing (EDL) phase of NASA's Phoenix mission to the Red Planet.
 On 25 May, Mars Express will point towards Phoenix's planned entry trajectory and record signals broadcast from the lander as it plunges through the Martian atmosphere.

-The recorded data will serve as a useful and potentially crucial back-up to compare Phoenix's planned and actual descent profiles.
+The data will serve as a useful and potentially crucial back-up to compare Phoenix's planned and actual descent.
 Landing is planned for 23:38 UTC, 25 May, which is 01:38 CEST, 26 May.

-"We have tested a specially designed slew for our spacecraft, and scheduled a series of data downloads immediately after Phoenix's landing; NASA will receive our recorded data about one hour later," says Michel Denis, Spacecraft Operations Manager at ESOC, ESA's Space Operations Centre, Darmstadt, Germany.
+"We have tested a specially designed slew for our spacecraft, and scheduled a series of data downloads immediately after Phoenix's landing; NASA will receive our recorded data about one hour later," says Michel Denis, Spacecraft Operations Manager at ESA's Space Operations Centre, Darmstadt (ESOC), Germany.

 The Mars Express team will monitor the event from the Dedicated Control Room at ESOC.